-This class is designed into the following: A Start Here Week 1 module, which overlaps with Unit 1.
-Unit 1, 2 and 3 are each three weeks long.
-Unit 4 is only 2 weeks long.
-The Final week consists of three days dedicated to the cumulative final exam.
-You are welcome to complete MOST of the materials for each unit at your own pace, as long as you get it done prior to the closing of the unit

-(with the exception of the due dates for discussion commentaries which are due on Wednesdays before the closing of a unit).
-Not all Units are the same length (as it works out this winter quarter, Unit 1 - 3 are three weeks long and Unit 4 is 2 weeks long).
+This class is designed into 1 module and 4 units.
+Not all units are the same length: A "Start Here - Week 1 Module", overlaps with Unit 1.
+Unit 1 and 2 are each three weeks long.
+Unit 3 and 4 are only 2 weeks long but require similar amounts of material and work.
+The final unit ends on a Tuesdayduring our last week and the final three days are dedicated to the cumulative final exam.
+You are welcome to complete MOST of the materials for each unit at your own pace, as long as you get it done prior to the closing of the unit (with the exception of the due dates for discussion commentaries which are due on Wednesdays before the closing of a unit).
 It is your responsibility to keep track of the opening and closing dates for each Unit.
 I recommend that you schedule out the activities for each unit so that you fit it into your schedule.
 Please stay on top of the material, as it would be very difficult to catch up at the last minute.

-Grading of Student Work: I aim to complete the grading of your student work within one week to two weeks of the assignment closing, however, I find that at different times during the quarter, when I have multiple assignments due for different courses due around the same time, it may take longer.
+Grading of Student Work

+I aim to complete the grading of your student work within one week to two weeks of the assignment closing, however, I find that at different times during the quarter, when I have multiple assignments due for different courses (due around the same time) it may take longer.
 If you are wondering about the grade on a particular assignment, please send me an email.
 I also make the attempt to keep you updated about grading through sending announcements, particularly if it is delayed.